 Course Summary

 Employers are actively seeking managers who possess the ability to leverage emerging digital advancements.
-Our postgraduate programme in Management of Information Systems and Digital Innovation equips students with advanced knowledge and skills to navigate the rapidly evolving landscape of technology-driven business environments.
+Our postgraduate course in Management of Information Systems and Digital Innovation equips students with advanced knowledge and skills to navigate the rapidly evolving landscape of technology-driven business environments.

 Through a blend of theoretical foundations and practical applications, you will delve into topics such as business intelligence, data analytics, cybersecurity, and emerging technologies such as Blockchain.
 With a focus on managerial perspectives, you will learn to harness the power of information systems to drive innovation, enhance organisational performance, and gain a competitive edge in today's digital economy.
 This course will prepare you for leadership roles in technology management, consulting, and entrepreneurship.